Dean: Michael E. Solt

-Applications for Outstanding Undergraduate are usually due in late November to mid-January.
+Applications for Outstanding Undergraduate are usually due in late January to mid-February.
 Each department may select up to three Outstanding Graduates.
 From among the chosen Outstanding Undergraduates, the Dean of the College selects the Dean’s Medalist.
-These awards are reserved for graduating seniors and must have a cumulative GPA of 3.50 or above in their major based on grades through the fall semester along with other considerations for applicants.
+These awards are reserved for graduating seniors and must have a cumulative GPA of 3.30 or above in their major based on grades through the fall semester along with other considerations for applicants.

 Beta Gamma Sigma is the international honor society recognizing the outstanding academic achievements of students enrolled in collegiate business and management programs accredited by AACSB International.
-Applications to membership are due online in early April at: www.betagammasigma.org.
+Applications to membership are due online in early April at: Beta Gamma Sigma website.
 All new members will be inducted at an awards ceremony in mid-May.

 The Delta Sigma Pi Scholarship Key winner is selected from among those graduating students with the highest GPA (graduates and undergraduates).

 In addition, the college offers numerous scholarships.
-Further information is available on the COB website: www.csulb.edu/college-of-business.
+Further information is available on the College of Business website.

 The following organizations are available for business students: American Marketing Association, Beta Alpha Psi Accounting Society, Black Business Students Association, Delta Sigma Pi, Financial Management Association, Hispanic Students Business Association, Association of Latino Professionals for America, Human Resource Management Association, Association for Information Systems, International Business Association, MBA Student Association, and Society for the Advancement of Management.
 Student organizations typically host professionals to represent business and industry at weekly meetings.